ktmeaton/obsidian-public/phd/Chromosome Resequencing Experiment.md

 <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://chart-studio.plotly.com/~ktmeaton/39.embed" height="525" width="100%"></iframe>

-Based on the [[Chromosome Resequencing#Genome Coverage and SNPs|Genome Coverage and SNPs]], these plots are being used to evaluate whether medium and low coverage samples should be resequenced.
+Based on the [[Chromosome Resequencing Experiment#Genome Coverage and SNPs|Genome Coverage and SNPs]], these plots are being used to evaluate whether medium and low coverage samples should be resequenced.

 | Category | Sample | Description                          | Action     |
 | -------- | ------ | ------------------------------------ | ---------- |